 Civics typically come to a junkyard in a few different ways: private owners, towing companies, insurance companies, or through salvage vehicle auctions.

 Insurance companies will junk a car when they have paid out a total loss claim after an accident.
-If the cost of repairs is higher then the value of the vehicle and the vehicle is totaled the insurance company will junk the car to offset some of their claims payout to the customer.
+If the cost of repairs is higher than the value of the vehicle and the vehicle is totaled the insurance company will junk the car to offset some of their claims payout to the customer.

 Some cars will come from an auction (often salvage, repo, or police auctions) where the junkyard took an opportunity to get a junk car cheap and sell any parts that still have value.
-Many times they will buy groups of junked vehicles to get better deal and reduce their risk of buying car that has no value at all.
+Many times they will buy groups of junked vehicles to get better deals and reduce their risk of buying a car that has no value at all.

-How a Honda Civic Gets Processed Before Parts are Salvaged
+How a Honda Civic Gets Processed Before Parts Are Salvaged

-At the Honda Civic junkyards near me, the vehicles doesn’t go straight out for pick and pull.
+At the Honda Civic junkyards near me, the vehicles don’t go straight out for pick and pull.
 The vehicles need to be drained of major fluids and stripped of parts that corrode the fastest.
 These processes serve two purposes: 1) The junkyard needs to meet environmental regulations to protect the environment from hazardous waste.
 2) They can ensure that they maximize their profit in the junked vehicle.

 Fluids like gas, oil, wiper fluid, and anti-freeze all get drained.
 Anti-freeze and wiper fluid are commonly containerized and resold, where gas and oil are recycled.
 When a junkyard pulls parts they take out pieces like batteries and alternators they tend to corrode quickly when sitting outside.
 Some yards might even pull the engine out of a Civic, rebuild it, and then sell it with a warranty.
 This is particularly true now for classic VTec engines.